Frogboi24/Question_4/README.md

 # Question_4
-This script loads penguin data, cleans it, runs a linear regression of body mass against culmen length, plots the linear regression and data and saves the plot to a file.
+This repro contains all the necessary materials for the penguin_assignment.r script to load penguin data, clean it, run a linear regression of body mass against culmen length, plot the linear regression and data and save the plot to a file.